bjascob/amrlib/docs/api_model.md

 ```
 This method takes a list of AMR graph strings and returns a list of sentence strings and a list of booleans.
 The boolean list `clips` tells if any of the returned sentences were clipped as a result of
 the tokenized graph being too long for the model.
-Note that that model limit is 512 tokens
-(not string characters) and roughly 2.5% of the LDC2020T02 graphs need to be clipped.

 `disable_progress` can be used to turn off the default `tqdm` progress bar.